VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Typing Effect: 30ms delay per character in console version for a conversational feel.
+Typing Effect: 30ms delay per character in the WPF TextBlock for a conversational feel.

-Query Handling: Console version uses a dictionary for predefined otr predefined cybersecurity questions; GUI version extends this with additional features.
+Query Handling: Uses a dictionary for predefined cybersecurity questions with case-insensitive matching.

-Task Management: GUI version supports task creation, deletion, and reminders.

-Quiz System: GUI version includes a multiple-choice quiz with scoring and feedback.

-Error Handling: Both versions handle audio, file, and input errors gracefully with MessageBox or console alerts.
+Error Handling: Handles audio, file, and input errors with MessageBox alerts.

+WPF UI: Provides a scrollable chat display, input box, and submit button with Enter key support.

 References